borntofrappe/the-nature-of-code/README.md

 - `Elementary cellular automata` introduces the system in its most basic version.
 The `Automata` entity receives a rule as a decimal and creates a ruleset for the three neighbors

 - `Neighbors` expands the logic so that the system considers a variable numbers of neighbors before and after the current cell.
-Please note that the number of rules increases; for instance with three neighbors, and four cells, there are 16 possible configurations leading up to `1111` and sixteen-bit numbers reach `65535` as the greatest rule
+Notice that the number of rules increases; for instance with three neighbors, and four cells, there are 16 possible configurations leading up to `1111` and sixteen-bit numbers reach `65535` as the greatest rule

 - `Wrap around` modifies the update function so that the cells at the edge of the generation consider those at the end and vice-versa as neighbors.
 In the previous implementation, a cell would use a default value of `0` for unavailable neighbors

-- `Rulesets` modifies the default behavior of using the same rule over and over by re-initializing the system every time the generation reaches the bottom of the window
+- `Rulesets` modifies the default behavior of using the same rule over and over by re-initializing the system every time the generation reaches the bottom of the window.
+Notice that the size of the individual cell is reduced and the speed at which the automaton is updated is increased; this is to show more cells and rules.

 ### Game of life